trdroid/Scala-Examples/Traits/README.md

 ### Accessing Members of a Trait

-An instance of "MyClass" can invoke the method mixed in from "MyTrait".
+An instance of a class can invoke the methods mixed in from a *trait*.

 ```scala
 scala> trait MyTrait {